How to write open-source in PHP 1: Create a repository on Github

 Do you have some code you want to share but you don't know exactly how?
 Well, writing open-source is complex process.
-In this series, I'll break it down to the smallest steps possible, so that you can start your own OS project with zero-knowledge (OS = open-source).
+In this series, I'll break it down to the smallest steps possible, so that you can start your own open-source project with zero-knowledge.
 Ready?
 Let's start with creating a Github repository!

 If not already, register on Github.
 It's a place where all open-source lives and breathes.
 For free!

 Then create a repository with New Repository button.

 - name should be explicit

 - noun... well pretty same rules as for class naming

 - if you wrap or extend some other service/package, prefix with it

 - it's like headline – everyone should have clue what it does without peaking on readme